-Add or substitute your favorite vegetables.
+You can add or substitute your favorite vegetables to this easy-to-make baked-in-parchment dish.
 Carefully untwist parchment to check doneness; some vegetables may take longer to cook.
-Per serving: 107 calories, 7 g fat, 0 mg cholesterol, 11 g carbs, 726 mg sodium, 2 g protein, 1 g fiber

 - 1 medium zucchini, cut in half lengthwise and into 1/2-inch-thick half-moons